David-DiGioia/vulkan-diagrams/README.md

 <h2>Fence synchronization</h2>

 In this diagram, time progresses from top to bottom.
+There names and setup are taken from [this chapter of Vulkan Tutorial](https://vulkan-tutorial.com/Drawing_a_triangle/Drawing/Rendering_and_presentation).

 ![fence_synchronization](fence_synchronization.png?raw=true "fence_synchronization")